Gowtham171996/Portfolio/README.md

 # Customize it to make your own portfolio ✏️

-In this project, there are basically 4 things that you need to change to customize this to anyone else's portfolio: **package.json**, **Personal Information**, **Github Information** and **Splash Logo**.
+In this project, there are basically 4 things that you need to change to customize this to anyone else's portfolio: **Personal Information**.

-### package.json

-Open this file, which is in the main cloned directory, choose any "name" and change "homepage " to `https://<your-github-username>.github.io`.
-Do not forget the `https://`, otherwise fonts will not load.

 ### Personal Information